purnesh42H/system-programming/memory-characterstics/README.md

 ## Cache Size
 - Characterstics from graph [ArraySize(N) vs Avg Iteration Time](NvsAvgIterTime_Machine1.png)
   - It can be seen when the array size is small, the average iteration time is huge.
 It is because time to bring the array to cache dominates the overall iteration time.
 However, as the size increases, after the first cache miss, the susequent reads are fast as they are from the cache and hence the average iteration time decreases and becomes constant after a while as you keep increasing the array size.
 The reason for the constant low average iteration time is the fact that the cache is able to accomodate the entire array in the cache after the first miss.
-Had the array size been just big to not be accomadated in the cache at once, there would be a sudden increase in the average iteration time(till the one you see for array size 2 and 4) for subsequent reads after the cache limit is reached.
+Again when the array size increases even more just big to not be accomadated in the cache at once, there would be a sudden increase in the average iteration time(till the one you see for array size 2 and 4) for subsequent reads after the cache limit is reached.
 For example for machine 1, the cache is able to accomodate the array size of 2^19 bytes.
  - Technique Used
   To plot the N vs Avg Iteration Time graph, I have kept the stride(=1) as constant and increased the array size by power of 2 upto 19.
 For each of the iteration I create a float array of given array size and assign random float numbers to it.
 Then I traverse that array and do following in every iteration:
     - Read the consecutive elements